Let's Get Started: Mixing and Pouring

 Step 4: To remove air bubbles that have risen to the surface of the poured epoxy, run a heat gun or torch in a sweeping motion across the surface, holding the heat source approximately 6-10 inches away from the surface, until no bubbles remain.
 Avoid heating any one spot for too long so as to prevent any distortions in the finished product.
 You may have more bubbles rise to the surface as it begins to cure.
 If needed, use your heat source again to pop the bubbles.
 Once the coat starts to gel (20-30 minutes), do not apply any more heat to the surface.

 Step 5: If you are going to make a second pour, the first pour should be slightly tacky (usually 4-6 hours).
-If the first coat has fully hardened, a light sanding is suggested before the re-coat.
+If the first coat has fully hardened, a light sanding with 200-300 fine sand grit paper is suggested before the re-coat.
 If sanding is required, use Isopropyl alcohol 99% (must be 99%) to clean the surface of any dust or debris.
 Once the second pour is made, bubbles may once again need to be removed.
 See step 4.
 The material will feel well-cured after 24 hours, but full cure and maximum hardness can require up to 7 days, depending upon the temperature.
 Again, the curing project should remain in a clean, dry, dust, and insect-free environment between 75 and 85 degrees Fahrenheit.

 Seal Coat: A thin seal coat is necessary if you are working with a porous surface.
 Older, more porous pieces of wood may contain both air and moisture that can contaminate the finish.
 We suggest applying a thin coat of our epoxy as a seal coat.
 Using other primers, sealants, or varnishes with our epoxy can lead to curing issues.
 Our product should NOT be used with (or on top of) oil-based products.

 Materials: Be prepared with all necessary materials and tools before beginning your project.
 Once your epoxy is thoroughly mixed, you will need to pour it immediately.
-These items may include (but are not limited to) two-part epoxy kit (Parts A and B), graduated mixing containers, clean stir sticks, gloves, a torch or heat gun, rubber squeegee, or foam brush, drop cloth, pigment (if needed), etc.
+These items may include (but are not limited to) a two-part epoxy kit (Parts A and B), graduated mixing containers, clean stir sticks, gloves, a torch or heat gun, rubber squeegee, or foam brush, drop cloth, pigment (if needed), etc.

 Work Environment: The ideal working temperature is around 77°F. Best results can be obtained at temperatures between 75°F and 85°F, in a clean, dry, dust-free environment.
 Avoid working in high humidity.
 It is important you keep your project in this environment throughout the entire curing process.
 We recommend using this product on a leveled and flat work surface so that it can flow and self-level properly.